-Last week, the article A future for the world’s children?
-A WHO–UNICEF–Lancet Commission was published in the Lancet with an assessment of environments conducive to childhood flourishing in 180 countries of the world.
+What does the future for children growing up look like?
+Is it possible to have both an environment that is nourishing and also sustainable for the planet?
+Last week, A future for the world’s children?
+A WHO–UNICEF–Lancet Commission was published in the Lancet.
+It explores environments conducive to childhood flourishing in 180 countries of the world.
 Children’s rights were broadly grouped as:

 - The right to be educated